Do Insurance Companies Want You to Get a Lawyer? | Legal Help

 1. Can I settle an insurance claim without a lawyer?

-Yes, but you risk accepting less than your case is worth, especially if the injuries are serious.
+Yes, but you may resolve a claim without fully understanding your legal options, especially if the injuries are serious.

 2. Will the insurance company treat me fairly without a lawyer?

-Insurers may appear cooperative, but their primary goal is minimizing payouts—not maximizing your recovery.
+Insurers may appear cooperative, but their primary role is managing claims according to policy terms and company guidelines.

 3. When should I contact a lawyer after an accident?

-It’s best to contact a lawyer as soon as possible—before you speak to the insurer or sign any documents.
+Some individuals choose to contact a lawyer early to better understand their rights and responsibilities.—before you speak to the insurer or sign any documents.

 4. What if the insurer denies my claim?